SThree: DSH-Director/PDMR Shareholding

 DJ SThree: DSH-Director/PDMR Shareholding*

-SThree (STEM) SThree: DSH-Director/PDMR Shareholding* 10-Feb-2023 / 11:30 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+SThree (STEM) SThree: DSH-Director/PDMR Shareholding* 16-Feb-2023 / 14:41 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------